This text is translated into Russian by google automatic human level neural machine.

 - Last year, the regulatory regulation of the RES area resulted in one of the brightest discussions at the Second International Conference on Renewable Energy.
 For the last 12 months, some changes have been made to the relevant legislation.
 How did they affect the plans of RAO ES of the East for the development of renewable energy in the region?

-- From innovations in the sphere of regulation - the decree of the Government of the Russian Federation No. 47 from 23 January 2015.
-It provides for a number of changes in some acts on the issues of stimulating the use of renewable energy sources in retail electricity markets.
-These changes are not forbidden for us.
-We will work in a new reality, but in general, they did not reflect on our plans.
-As before, we need long-term tariffs and long contracts, so that we understand how we will pay back our investments.
+- Of the innovations in the field of regulation - Decree of the Government of the Russian Federation No. 47 of January 23, 2015.
+It provides for a number of changes to some acts on the promotion of the use of renewable energy sources in the retail electricity markets.
+These changes are not prohibitive for us.
+We will work in a new reality, but in general, they did not affect our plans.
+As before, we need long-term tariffs and long contracts so that we understand how we will recoup our investments.

 - And what about the activity of producers who are ready to cooperate and adapt their proposals to the specific conditions of the Far East?

-- We are developing partnership with Japanese companies Mitsui & Co and Komai Haltec Inc., implementing the project in Ust-Kamchatsk.
-Especially for us, they designed a windmill, which was tested, comparable to the actual operating conditions: the work of the windmill was tested in a two-story refrigerator, where it was cooled to a temperature of -40 ° C. As a result, the equipment was adapted to the specificity of Kamchatka.
-One wind power plant is already in place, two more should build it up to the end of 2015.
-Now with the Japanese colleagues we start to watch Tiksi: there are other climatic nuances that will influence the constructive changes of windmills.
-For all of our projects - whether solar or wind generation - we are looking for the most optimal technology.
-There are technical offers from China, Korea and other countries.
+- We are developing partnerships with Japanese companies Mitsui & Co and Komai Haltec Inc., which are implementing a project in Ust-Kamchatsk.
+They designed a wind turbine especially for us, which passed tests comparable to real operating conditions: the operation of the wind turbine was tested in a two-story refrigerator, where it was cooled down to –40 ° C. As a result, we received equipment adapted to the specifics of Kamchatka.
+One wind power plant is already in operation, and two more are to keep it company by the end of 2015.
+Now we are starting to look at Tiksi with our Japanese colleagues: there are other climatic nuances that will affect the constructive changes of wind turbines.
+For all our projects - be it solar or wind generation - we are looking for the most optimal technologies.
+There are technical proposals from China, Korea and other countries.
 We are always open for cooperation.